ryanlayerlab/TEPEAK/README.md

 5. ```python buildHistogram.py -f <global VCF filename> -s <species> -l <lower range> -u <upper range>```

 Note: INSurVeyor generates a number of files not directly used in TEPEAK.
-TEPEAK also does not have any garbage collection feature.
+TEPEAK also does not have any garbage collection features.

 Now that you have a range of interest in the histogram extract all sequences with sizes that match

 8. ``` bash extract_range.sh -s <species> -l <lower bp range> -u <upper bp range> ```

-Annotate loci for genes (requires gtf named as ```<species>.gtf```
+Annotate loci for genes (requires gtf named as ```<species>.gtf```)

 9. ```bash annotate_genes -s <species> -l <lower bp range> -u <upper bp range> ```